Shapiro Delay Measurements from Fifteen Years of PSR J1231$-$1411 Radio Observations: Analysis Results

 where PX > 0 and the DM distance $d$ is Gaussian with variance $\sigma^2_d$.
 We find that all well-measured timing parameters agree closely with those measured in the previous gridding and MCMC trials, with the exception of PX, which is lower by 2$\sigma$ and slightly better constrained, likely due to the imposed prior.

 As before, we find no significant red noise.
 Posterior distributions for all noise parameters measured in the \emph{a priori} linear analysis and the generalized nonlinear analysis closely agree, with all median EQUAD and EFAC values varying by less than 5\%.
 From this exploratory analysis, we find the companion mass \mc{} = $0.21^{+0.06}_{-0.05}$ \msun{}, inclination $i$ = $81.06^{+3.36}_{-3.51}$\degree, and \mp{} = $1.62^{+0.73}_{-0.58}$ \msun{} (68.3\% CI).
 The derived mass and inclination values from the nonlinear runs agree with those from our MCMC trials, which is expected given the large uncertainties.
 However, we find that the new approach yields improved constraints on the orbital inclination and companion mass (see Figure~\ref{fig:nonlinPDF}).
-An observed decrease in \mp{} is largely attributable to the imposition of a 3\,\msun{} pulsar mass constraint.
+An observed decrease in \mp{} is largely attributable to the imposition of a 3\,\msun{} pulsar mass constraint, which is reflected in the close agreement seen between the fully generalized measurements and the fixed-noise MCMC results when this maximum mass prior is applied.
 Taken together, these results suggest that in the case of PSR \psr{}, determining the white and red noise values prior to MCMC fits is a reasonable approach (see Section~\ref{sec:discussion}).
 The improvements brought by this nonlinear technique merit further exploration, though the associated computational demand is high (see the upcoming paper by Kaiser et al.).